The Massacre (Doctor Who): Plot

-Anne and Steven meet back at Preslin's shop after the Abbot is killed, and a little later the Doctor himself arrives.
+Anne and Steven meet back at Preslin's shop after the Abbot is killed, and later the Doctor himself arrives.
 After Anne tells the Doctor what day it is, he is very insistent that he and Steven must depart the city as soon as possible.
-He sends Anne to her aunt’s house, warning her that she must stay there.
+He sends Anne to her aunt's house, warning her that she must stay there.
 Steven and the Doctor then head across the city.
-They make it to the TARDIS just as the curfew is falling and depart as the massacre begins.
+They reach the TARDIS just as the curfew is falling and depart as the massacre begins.
 Steven is worried for Anne and his friends, and angry that the Doctor made him leave.
 The Doctor insists that history could not be changed.
-Steven cannot accept that the Doctor left Anne behind, and is so disgusted with his colleague that he determines to leave his company.
+Steven cannot accept that the Doctor left Anne behind, and is so disgusted with his colleague that he determines to leave him.
 When the TARDIS lands in 1966 on Wimbledon Common, Steven offers a terse goodbye and ventures outside.
 The Doctor is left totally alone for the first time, and reflects on the other companions that have travelled with him and then left him, and his inability to return home.
 A young girl mistakes the TARDIS for a Police Box and enters to report a road accident.
 Steven comes in too, saying that policemen are approaching, and his heart softens when the young woman introduces herself as Dorothea or Dodo Chaplet.

 The Doctor, hearing Steven's warning of the approaching policemen, hurriedly dematerialises the TARDIS, not noticing until after it has left 1966 that Dodo is still aboard.
 Steven informs her that there's no way back, and "we could land anywhere", but Dodo seems either unworried or simply not to believe him.
 She says she is an orphan who lives with her great-aunt and thus has few ties, as the TARDIS continues to hum, hurtling them toward the next great adventure.